-- Taxation subsidies on a descending scale for new businesses that will add to our desired needs and are ESG aware. - The beach area looks run down and not attractive.
-Where they have tried it works.
-But the pearl for example has been closed for years. - The best way to attract tourists is to focus on making the city vibrant and interesting to locals so tourism is organic and sustainable public art, little cafes & small breweries, attractive streetscapes (furniture, etc.) and original, unique events with business engagement (e.g. the BIA's Buskers and Comedy festival).
+- The best way to attract tourists is to focus on making the city vibrant and interesting to locals so tourism is organic and sustainable public art, little cafes & small breweries, attractive streetscapes (furniture, etc.) and original, unique events with business engagement (e.g. the BIA's Buskers and Comedy festival).
 Healthcare and high-tech thrive in a hub so focus on the non-retail area near the hospital, along Thrift and George/Fir to encourage more than residential use and to support green, low impact businesses (which may require a zoning review). - The City needs to regain control of the type of businesses and the design and condition of buildings in its city centre and waterfront.
 The owners are not held to task on these and the bar keeps dropping lower and lower. - There aren't a lot of varied activities in the area for tourists.
 Improve water activities.
 Boating?
 No marina, no boats?
 We live on the ocean.
-There's only about 2 decent restaurants on the the beach. - Tourism.
+There's only about 2 decent restaurants on the beach. - Tourism.
 Water sports.
 Restaurants - Traffic calming solutions to discourage speeding and loud vehicles on residential streets.
-Shuttle to beach .
+Shuttle to beach.
 Less garbage businesses, ie, return to one garbage service for all to reduce big noisy trucks roaring around.
 Look into solutions for light pollution.
 Lights only need to illuminate the roads and walks, not flood the beach and sky, with environmentally harmful excess light.
 Ban fireworks!